johnwilldonicely/LDAS/README.md

 	* dependencies will not be checked
 	* $PATH variable is not altered

-## Dependencies
+#### Dependencies
 * Most LDAS dependencies will come with your Linux distribution.
+* If not, the LDAS_INSTALLER.sh script will have attempted to install them
-* If not, they can be installed by the superuser or users with sudo-access.
+* Otherwise, they can be installed by the superuser or users with sudo-access.
 	* Before installing LDAS, install dependencies with the appropriate command:
 ```
 	Fedora/Redhat: $ sudo yum install -y [program]
-	Ubuntu: 	$ sudo apt-get install -y [program]
+	Ubuntu: 	   $ sudo apt install -y [program]
 ```

-Most of the examples below describe a Fedora/Redhat installation.
-You may have to look online for specific install instructions for different versions of Linux

-#### Essential
+### Essential
 LDAS will not install or will fail to run properly without these programs, but they should come with your Linux distribution.
 If not, use the appropriate install command.

 - wget - for downloading the installer